What Are Project Management Tools?

 What are program management tools?

 A program management tool is similar to a project management tool, save for a few key differences.
-Before we talk about how the tools differ, let’s compare programs and projects.
+Before we consider the comparisons of project management software and tools, let’s first compare programs and projects.

 Projects typically have clear start and end dates, with short-term goals that lead to tangible outcomes or deliverables.
 Constraints such as cost, resources, budget, and time all factor into a project’s feasibility.
 Meanwhile, programs are composed of several interconnected projects that, when combined, achieve a long-term business objective.
 Project managers oversee individual projects, and program managers supervise groups of projects, focusing on a larger goal.